“I’ve seen this happen. All people having certain dreams pass through the same stages.”

 You spend hours working and learning.
 You drown in the details of your work and explore its undiscovered parts.

-Your bond with your work strengthens, and you become honest to it.
+Your bond with your work strengthens, and you become honest about it.

 It matters to you.